Toyota insists on hydrogen: stubbornness or future

 The master plan: refuel on Mars before your neighborhood 🚀

-Toyota seems to design the Mirai thinking about a hydrogen station network that does not yet exist.
+Toyota seems to design the Mirai thinking about a hydrogen station network that doesn't yet exist.
 It's like selling a coffee maker that only works if you grow coffee in your garden.
 Meanwhile, fuel cell drivers spend more time looking for where to fill the tank than driving.
 Luckily, the water vapor at least serves to water the neighbor's plants.